dcdpr/did-btcr2/chapters/Beacons.md

 Spend the transaction and publish to ::CAS:::

-1. If `cas` is defined and is not a valid value per above, raise InvalidParameter error.
+1. If `cas` is defined and is not a valid value per above, raise ::INVALID_PARAMETER:: error.
 1. Set `spendTx` to the aggregation of the partially signed Bitcoin transactions `psbts` into a single transaction.
 1. Broadcast `spendTx` on the Bitcoin network.
 1. If `cas` is defined: